Turbul3nce/Turbul3nce.github.io/_posts/2024-09-05-bug-bounty-getting-started.md

   <img src="../assets/images/odin-project.png" alt="odin-project" title="The Odin Project" width="80%" />
 </p>

 And with that, I’ll leave you to it.
 Go out and hack all the things.
 Remember, you are representing yourself and your future in the security community.
 Act ethically and <b>always</b> <b>always</b> stay in scope.
 Feel free to check out more of my blogs on topics like OSINT, the importance of fuzzing to expand your attack surface, and how I got into Synack!
-Hack the planet!